srinivas25010001/Assessement/task5/node/README.md

 **This is task5 consists of docker-compose file for Node.js and Postgresql services.
-I have test the connection between the two containers.**
+I have tested the connection between the two containers.**

 ![Screenshot 2025-02-07 135832](https://github.com/user-attachments/assets/3ce24dc3-fd29-4d82-8624-3b7474dec923)